-At The Big Lemon everything we do is focussed on sustainability.
-From the aims of the business to everything we do on a daily basis, we aim to reduce both our impact on the environment and that of our community at large.
+At The Big Lemon everything we do is focused on sustainability.
+From the aims of the business to everything we do on a daily basis, our goal is to reduce both our impact on the environment and that of our community at large.

 Here are ten of our main achievements so far: